 - Catnip response – are you an addict?

-The ancestry information will provide a few heads’ up.
+The ancestry information will provide a few ‘heads up’ indicators.

 - Possible In-breeding

-- Those hoping to trace a maternal or paternal line
+- Information for those hoping to trace a maternal or paternal line

 - Family tree with a percentage of breeds

-- The core of the Report is the health information.
+The core of the DNA Report is its health information.
+It will show simple disease markers including:

 - Polycystic Kidney Disease (PKD)